transacplus/PicturesSort/README.md

 # PicturesSort
-recursive Sort of your picture form iphone based on Exif creation date.
+recursive Sort of your pictures form iphone based on Exif creation date.